LemmyLinux/hnc-capstone-project-backend/README.md

 `IntelliJ IDEA`

+`MySQL 8.0.36`

 To install the project just clone the repository and click on refresh project in the Gradle section of the IDE.

+Before the first execution the script `createUser.sql` located in `[PROJECT_ROOT]/src/main/resources/sql` must be executed once.

+Please note the file `application.properties` located in `[PROJECT_ROOT]/src/main/resources` establish the default uri and port for the database.
+To allow the project to connect with a database located in a different host/port those settings must be changed.

 ## Execution